We at the Betty and Davis Fitzgerald Foundation are humbled by the work of non-profits in Georgia. There are so many we

 We are a relatively small foundation with a mission of making a difference by creating opportunities in education and health care.
 We believe we can provide the greatest value with a focus on these three areas within education and health care in Georgia:

 - Increasing access to mental health resources

-- Supporting education for disadvantaged students in a way that promotes high school completion and post-secondary certification
+- Supporting education that promotes opportunities for high school completion and post-secondary certification

 The Foundation follows a two-step process in determining grant awards:

 - In your one-page proposal, specify the use of the grant, the amount of the grant request, the geographical area that will benefit from the grant, the focus area of the grant (Mental Health, Student Success, or Employment Success), and the email address we should use when responding to you.